yuritanu/freemarket_sample_70d/README.md

 - belongs_to :user
 - belongs_to :category
 - belongs_to :brand
-- has_many :images
+- has_many :images, dependent: :delete_all
-- has_many :comments
+- has_many :comments, dependent: :delete_all
 ---------------------------------------

 ---------------------------------------